The 1975 (song): Background and recording

-The Swedish climate change activist Greta Thunberg is featured on the track.
+The Swedish climate activist Greta Thunberg is featured on the track.

-"The 1975" features the Swedish climate change activist Greta Thunberg, who began missing school on Fridays in August 2018 to protest outside the Swedish Riksdag (parliament) with a sign reading "Skolstrejk för klimatet" ("School strike for the climate").
+"The 1975" features the Swedish climate activist Greta Thunberg, who began missing school on Fridays in August 2018 to protest outside the Swedish Riksdag (parliament) with a sign reading "Skolstrejk för klimatet" ("School strike for the climate").
 In November 2018, this sparked a global movement of climate strikes.
 Aged 16 at the time of the song's release, she was the first featured artist on a recording by the 1975; the band had previously criticised that guest appearances in music were primarily intended to improve chart positioning.

 The song was produced under the label Dirty Hit, which was founded by the 1975's manager Jamie Oborne.
 According to Oborne, the lead vocalist Matty Healy wanted to use his platform to highlight other voices, and named Thunberg as the "most important person in the world".
 Healy later said that the band wanted to make "the most modern statement" on the opening track, and that he wanted Thunberg—whom he considered "the voice of this generation"—to be documented in pop culture and recorded on vinyl.
 After Oborne failed to contact Thunberg via Instagram, his publicist introduced him to the environmental editor of The Guardian, who put him in contact with her father Svante Thunberg.
 Thunberg recorded "The 1975" in Stockholm, Sweden, in late June 2019, as the band were travelling through Sweden to play at festivals.
 Oborne and Healy stated that more influential artists than them turned down an opportunity to work with Thunberg.
 Greta Thunberg said of the track, her first musical work, that she appreciated the ability to reach "a broad new audience in a new way".
 Healy said that meeting Thunberg was "such an inspiration" and that she was "the most punk, the most badass person" he had ever met.